-This diverse program of policy work and thought leadership is our distinctive contribution to the task of building a progressive Australia.
+Our diverse program of social democratic policy work and thought leadership is our distinctive contribution to the task of building a fairer Australia.

 Chifley’s program of work is designed around a number of landmark activities, including:

-Chifley Ideas Circle and Chifley Conversations – showcasing the best ideas from both domestic and international thought leaders, this ongoing event series helps shape debate and thought in Australia and beyond.
-These events are locked in to the diaries of both Labor supporters and Labor leaders.
+Chifley Conversations – showcasing the best ideas from both domestic and international thought leaders, this ongoing event series helps shape debate and thought in Australia and beyond.
+These events are locked in to the diaries of both Labor supporters and Labor leaders as “must attend”.

 Research and Publications – the starting point for good progressive policy is to understand change.
-To that end, we’re raising funds for research on significant policy challenges for Australia, including the future of jobs and the future of work.
-To get those debates on the agenda, we’ve also allocated prime home-page space to this conversation.
+To that end, we’re raising funds for research on significant policy challenges for Australia.
+Our policy work is aimed at reviewing current policy directions and developing new policy prescriptions for Australia.

 New Progressive Thinking – publishing hundreds of progressive ideas, opinions, commentary, and findings, New Progressive Thinking is our signature blog encouraging and promoting the latest in social democratic thought from Australia and around the world.

 Labor History – dedicated to preserving the stories and achievements of Labor Government’s throughout history, this online museum holds hundreds of never-seen-before photographs and videos, including Australia’s greatest progressive Prime Ministers.